 Franchising can benefit both the franchisor and the franchisee.
 For the franchisor, franchising means fast business growth, higher visibility, and more profit.
 For the franchisee, they can step into an already established brand, having a clear plan on how to run the business.

-In this article, we’ll run through the franchisor’s obligations to extend a term, as well as look at what franchisees can do as the end of a franchise term nears.
+In this article, we’ll run through the franchisor’s obligations to extend or renew their franchise term.

 What Is A Franchise Term?
 Why Would It Be Extended?

 A Franchise Term sets out how long the Franchise Agreement will operate for, as they normally run for a set amount of time.
 Both franchisors and franchisees will understandably want to extend the franchise term if business is going well.